1. First things first – check that we’re compatible

 Whether you are a keen and regular public speaker, or have never presented before we require a 1 minute video to validate your application so now’s your time to shine.

-Obviously if you have an existing professional video then feel free to submit this but it is vital that all of the requested information is covered.
+Obviously if you have an existing professional video then feel free to submit this but it is vital that all requested information is covered.

-Hopefully now you’re ready to take the next steps, so we look forward to receiving all applications by 21 November.
-If you have any further questions or need assistance with completing your application form, please visit our FAQs or contact us at email@example.com.
+Hopefully now you’re ready to take the next steps, so we look forward to receiving all applications by 3pm on 12 April 2019.
+If you have any further questions or need assistance with completing your application form, please visit our FAQs or contact us at firstname.lastname@example.org.

 Good luck from the Spark team!